thirmprotocol/Documentation/content/en/Contract/mapping.md

 category: 'Contract'
 ---

-Since THIRM VM needs to be atomic, which is why we do not use any local database.
-To store various mapping we use smart contracts to map all the needed data.
+Since THIRM Solvers are atomic, there is no need for local database, instead, superior smart contracts can be and are used like in this instance.
+THIRM used smart contract to store various mapping to map all the needed data.

-This helps solve following problems
+This helps solve the following problems:

-1. Data Integrity - Since all data is mapped one by one, it ensure that der is always order.
+1. **Data Integrity** - Since all the data are mapped one by one, it ensures that data is not lost and is accurate and consistent.

-2. Abstraction - Keeps VM from taking direct input, thus preventing 100% of hacking attempt or DDOS attacks.
+2. **Abstraction** - Keeps Solvers from taking direct input which prevents 100% hacking attempts or DDOS attacks.

-3. Trustless - makes whole environment trustless, everything is on blockchain and can be verified with ease across blockchain.
+3. **Trustless** - makes the whole environment trustless, everything is on blockchain and can be verified with ease across the blockchain.